google/truth/index.md

 }
 ```

-To use the Java 8 extensions, also include
-`com.google.truth.extensions:truth-java8-extension:{{ site.version }}`.

 One warning: Truth depends on the "Android" version of [Guava], a subset of the
 "JRE" version.
 If your project uses the JRE version, be aware that your build
 system might select the Android version instead.
 If so, you may see "missing